 11-2-1: PURPOSE:

 The concept plan is optional but recommended.
-Prior to submitting a preliminary plat, an applicant may submit a written concept plan to the planning commission.
+Prior to submitting a preliminary plat, an applicant may submit a written concept plan to the Planning Commission.
 The concept plan is an informal discussion document only designed to allow the identification of policies, procedures, standards and other items that may be considered in the subdivision review and approval processes of Clarkston Town once a subdivision application is received.
-The planning commission shall give input, but not vote on the plan.
+The Planning Commission shall give input, but not vote on the plan.

-The concept plan shall be submitted at least fourteen (14) days prior to a planning commission meeting.
+The concept plan shall be submitted at least fourteen (14) days prior to a Planning Commission meeting.

-A concept plan does not constitute an application for subdivision approval and is in no way binding on the town or the applicant.
+A concept plan does not constitute an application for subdivision approval and is in no way binding on the Town or the applicant.
 Any discussion that occurs at a concept plan review meeting shall not be considered any indication of subdivision approval or disapproval, either actual or implied.
 (Ord.
 22-06, 8-16-2022)

 11-2-2: APPLICATION AND FEES:

-The applicant or applicant's duly authorized agent shall submit an application to the planning commission for subdivision concept plan review and at the same time, the applicant shall pay an application fee as provided in the most recent prevailing fee schedule.
+The applicant or applicant's duly authorized agent shall submit an application to the Planning Commission for subdivision concept plan review and at the same time, the applicant shall pay an application fee as provided in the most recent prevailing fee schedule.
 (Ord.
 22-06, 8-16-2022)

 11-2-3: CONCEPT PLAN SUBMITTAL:

-The subdivider shall submit a digital version of the proposed subdivision concept plan to the planning department and schedule to meet with the planning commission.
+The subdivider shall submit a digital version of the proposed subdivision concept plan to the planning department and schedule to meet with the Planning Commission.
 The proposed concept plan shall include the following items:

-A. The proposed name of the subdivision;
+The proposed name of the subdivision.

-B. Approximate acreage of subdivision
+Approximate acreage of subdivision

-C. Map of proposed subdivision, with property boundaries.
+Map of proposed subdivision, with property boundaries.

-D. Zoning for subdivision
+Zoning for subdivision

-E. The names of adjacent property owners;
+The names of adjacent property owners;

-F. Existing and proposed street layout;
+Existing and proposed street layout;

-G. Location and size of water sewer and storm water utilities;
+Location and size of water sewer and storm water utilities;

-H. Proposed lot layout including typical lot size;
+Proposed lot layout including typical lot size.

-I. North arrow;
+North arrow

-J. Minimum scale one-inch equals one hundred feet (1" = 100').
+Minimum scale one-inch equals one hundred feet (1" = 100').
 (Ord.
 22-06, 8-16-2022)

 CHAPTER 3 PRELIMINARY PLAT